 Not content to reproduce the songs in carbon copy fashion (because, honestly, what’s the point of that?)
 Three-point-two brilliantly reinvents them.
 Case in point is a reading of Yes’ “Roundabout.”
 One might think that there’s only one way to play that song.
 Or maybe two, if one goes the acoustic route.
 But this band digs into it with a highly-charged arrangement that is at once recognizable and fresh.

 Because the show documented here is a Progstock show, there’s a fair amount of chat between the songs.
-Prog fans wanted to heard about the tunes, and Berry obliged.
+Prog fans wanted to hear about the tunes, and Berry obliged.
 While that approach inevitably diminishes the flow of the listening experience for the listener, it makes sense in context.

 Andrew Colyer is quite skilled on his own, but in the context of this group his brief is to play like Keith Emerson.
 This he does, and it’s a treat, with Colyer serving up the sorts of sonic textures that devotees of the virtuosic Emerson will relish.
 “Somebody’s Watching” is a prime example.